 At all levels, persons are expected to practice physical distancing, maintain good hand hygiene, wear masks/face coverings indoors certain public spaces, as well as follow any regulation issued under the Public Health Law and in accordance with Section 49 of the Police Law.

 All three Islands are currently operating under Minimal Suppression, Level 2.
-The latest COVID-19 suppression measures, effective August 25th are summarized below:
+The latest COVID-19 suppression measures are summarised below:

 Public Gathering Restrictions:

 - Up to 500 people now allowed to gather in public